bcbio/bcbio-nextgen/docs/contents/small_rnaseq.md

 * `adapters` The 3' end adapter that needs to be remove.
 For NextFlex protocol you can add `adapters: ["4N", "$3PRIME_ADAPTER"]`.
 For any other options you can use resources: `atropos:options:["-u 4", "-u -4"]`.
 * `species` 3 letters code to indicate the species in mirbase classification (i.e. hsa for human).
 * `aligner` Currently STAR is the only one tested although bowtie can be used as well.
-* `expression_caller` A list of expression callers to turn on: trna, seqcluster, mirdeep2, mirge (read [smallRNA-seq](contents/pipelines:smallrna-seq) to learn how to set up bcbio to run mirge)
+* `expression_caller` A list of expression callers to turn on: trna, seqcluster, mirdeep2, mirge
 * `transcriptome_gtf` An optional GTF file of the transcriptome to for seqcluster.
 * `spikein_fasta` A FASTA file of spike in sequences to quantitate.
 * `umi_type: 'qiagen_smallRNA_umi'` Support of Qiagen UMI small RNAseq protocol.